 }

-data-ctfl-entry-id is the resolved (possibly variant) entry ID. data-ctfl-baseline-id is the
+data-ctfl-entry-id is the resolved (possibly variant) entry ID and is required for automatic

 The React Web SDK depends on browser APIs (localStorage, document.cookie,